 The short answer is this: it is not just about the Shilajit.
 The figures depend heavily on how the fulvic acid was measured in the laboratory.
 Different testing methods produce very different results, sometimes dramatically so.
 What looks like a superior product on paper may simply have been tested with a looser, more generous method.

-That’s why understanding the main ways fulvic acid is measured is so important.
-It not only clears up the confusion but also helps you see which brands are being transparent and which may be leaning on inflated numbers.
+This is one of the main reasons why understanding how Shilajit is properly tested is essential when comparing products.
+It not only clears up the confusion but also helps you see which brands are being transparent and which may be leaning on inflated numbers, and why choosing properly tested, transparently sourced Shilajit actually matters.

 TOC (Total Organic Carbon)